Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

 This means that the subnet automatically assigns a public IP address for all instances that are launched into it.

 ######  Task 3: Explore the internet gateway
++   In the left navigation pane, choose Internet Gateways.

++   The internet gateway should already be selected.
+If it isn't, select it.

+Notice that the State of the internet gateway is Attached.
+The internet gateway is attached to the VPC shown under VPC ID.
+This is the VPC ID of the default VPC.

+######  Task 4: Explore the route table